emqx/emqx/README.md

 emqttd is fully open source and licensed under the Apache Version 2.0. emqttd implements both MQTT V3.1 and V3.1.1 protocol specifications, and supports WebSocket, STOMP, SockJS, CoAP and MQTT-SN in the same time.

-Latest release of the emqttd broker is scaling to 1.3 million MQTT connections on a 12 Core, 32G CentOS server.

 emqttd requires Erlang R17+ to build.

 Demo Server: tcp://t.emqtt.io:1883